AliceO2Group/simulation/docs/transport/mckine.md

 ## How to browse the kinematics file

 Usually, the file is called `<prefix>_Kine.root` and it contains a tree `o2sim`.
-The brnach that is typically most important to look at is `MCTracks` which stores - per event - `std::vector<o2::MCTrack>`.
+The branch that is typically most important to look at is `MCTracks` which stores - per event - `std::vector<o2::MCTrack>`.
 The first part of an example macro might look like
 ```cpp
 int analyseKine(const char* path)
 {